techidaily/site-android-pokemon-go/source/_posts/pokemon-go-cooldown-chart-on-xiaomi-14-ultra-drfone-by-drfone-virtual-android.md

 ![virtual location 05](https://images.wondershare.com/drfone/guide/virtual-location-05.png)

-Once the location has been changed, you can center your GPS or move the location on your device, it will still be set to the location you have selected.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/yDuvbv0QOYI?si=byottcEM_Rrvi4EL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/td3ojuzhloY?si=N_maQNiJWrJp7XZl" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+Once the location has been changed, you can center your GPS or move the location on your device, it will still be set to the location you have selected.

 ## Part 3: Tips to help catch Regional Pokémon